top of page

 ST JOHN'S ISLAND

 Located 6.5km south of Singapore, this island used to be a quarantine station for Chinese immigrants suffering from cholera.
-Its current reality is a healthier one: there are picturesque lagoons, beaches, picnic grounds, trekking routes and soccer fields, and bungalow chalets that can accommodate up to 60 people.
+Its current reality is a healthier one with picturesque lagoons, beaches, picnic grounds, trekking routes, soccer fields, and bungalow chalets that can accommodate up to 60 people.

 How to get there: